 According to the American Association of Collegiate Registrars and Admissions Officers (AACRAO), the following is not considered directory information and may not be disclosed in any way (except to a school official with a legitimate educational interest, or to a third party with a signed and dated consent from the student):

 - Ethnicity / race/ nationality

-If an individual requests student information not included under the term “directory information”, the university must obtain written permission (signed and dated) from the student before disclosing this information.
+If an individual requests student information not included under the term “directory information”, the Office of the Registrar must obtain a signed Student Release of Non-Directory Information Form.

 A college degree prepares people to serve as professionals in society.
 All professions expect that their members conduct their work with integrity and character, for their work affects the whole fiber and strength of the society.
 As part of Concordia’s goal to prepare students to be leaders for the transformation of society, students are expected to pursue their studies with integrity and character.
 By choosing to attend Concordia, students agree to the following statements and practices.